ags-dev222/ags_website/ReadME.txt

 Step 6:  Submit Registration Form with Long Name
 Action:  Fill in the registration form with a valid email, a valid password, and a long name (e.g., 51 characters).
 Click the 'Register' button.
 Expected Results: An error message saying 'Name must be between 2 and 50 characters' should be displayed.

+Step 1:  LOGIN A USER
+Action:  Open your web browser and visit 'http://localhost:3000/login'.
+Expected Results: The login page should be displayed with fields for email and password.

+Step 2:  Enter Valid Credentials
+Action:  Enter the email and password of a registered user into the login form and click the 'Login' button.
+Expected Results: You should be successfully logged in and redirected to the dashboard page.